jameskaupert/learning-stuff/aws-ccp-exampro/27-billing-and-pricing.md

 - collaborates with AWS solutions architects, business developers, professional services consultants, and sales account managers
 - proactively finds opportunities for customers to gain additional value from AWS
 - provides detailed reviews of service disruptions, metrics, detailed prelaunch planning
+- participates in Enterprise Support team with post-sales, consultative expertise
+- solves problems for different customers as they migrate their workloads to the cloud
+- uplifts customer capabilities by running workshops, etc...